lmb-embrapa/machado/README.md

         python setup.py install

+3. Create a Django project and a Django app

-3. Add "machado" to your settings.py INSTALLED_APPS like this:
+4. Add "machado" to your settings.py INSTALLED_APPS like this:

         INSTALLED_APPS = [
             ...